hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 The nice thing is that it will work with your Dockerfile local setup and in your cloud environment without adding any extra build flags.

-You can then remove your static instantiation of the prisma client, as it will be async.
+You can then remove your static instantiation of the Prisma client, as it will be async.
 Within each tRPC route, you need to then add:

 ```typescript